The Evil That Men Do (film): Filming

-The cast and crew went to Mexico to begin filming the movie in March, 1983.
-By shooting the movie in Mexico, the producers saved a lot of money.
-There was no sound stage, and everything was shot on location.
-Producer Pancho Kohner and executive producer Lance Hool were on set for the entire time of filming.

 When the unit went to Mexico, Fielder Cook was still director.
 Crowther says that during pre production "it became painfully obvious after about a week or so that Fielder was really not up to this" and the director was fired.
 J. Lee Thompson was called in to replace him only days before filming was to start.

 Bronson was contracted to film at least eight hours a day.
 According to Crowther, because Bronson's family was with him on set, he would not work more hours than what was stated in his contract.
 Kohner said that during filming, Thompson was very proficient and knew exactly what shots he wanted to capture.

+Release

+Box office

+The Evil That Men Do had box office sales of $4,538,400 in 1,464 theaters on its opening weekend of September 21, 1984 and ultimately making a gross of $13,102,025.

 Reception

+Rotten Tomatoes, a review aggregator, reports that 40% of five surveyed critics gave the film a positive review; the average rating was 4.8/10.
+Metacritic, which uses a weighted average, assigned the film a score of 31 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.

 Critical response

-Rotten Tomatoes, a review aggregator, reports that 40% of five surveyed critics gave the film a positive review; the average rating was 4.8/10.

 Janet Maslin of The New York Times wrote that audiences want to see Bronson kill people, and the film delivers many audience-pleasing kills.
-Time Out London called it "a clumsy catalogue of pain and death".
+Time Out called it "a clumsy catalogue of pain and death".

 Fred Lutz of the Toledo Blade identified the film as a comeback for Bronson.
 Dan Lorentz of the Milwaukee Sentinel wrote that the film is violent and exploitative, but it will probably satisfy fans of Bronson.

+The Washington Post wrote: "But for all the effort it costs him, he could be shooting tin cans off a log by way of passing a lazy summer's afternoon.
+Bronson's persona -- the cool, controlled professional vigilante -- is so cool this time as to be near comatose.
+It's one thing to know that Bronson will ultimately prevail over the meanies who cross his path on an average of once every 10 minutes.
+But "The Evil That Men Do" never allows its indomitable hero to experience a moment's jeopardy."